 Canoes, kayaks or a boat powered with a tiny motor – 3 horsepower or less I believe.

 You can camp for a maximum of two nights at each of the three campsites.
 Hidden Cove is the first one you reach – and it’s perfect for families.
-Fisherman’s Bay (13 kilometres down) and Coronet Creek (21.3 kilometres down) are the two campsites.
+Fisherman’s Bay (13 kilometres down from the launch) and Coronet Creek (21.3 kilometres down from the launch) are the two campsites.
 Wardens come around and check that you have a valid permit.

 It costs $11.70 to make a reservation and $9.80 per person per night to camp.